 How long does it take to get an appointment?

-*If you are experiencing a crisis, simply let the administrative staff know and we will arrange for a same-day emergency appointment.
+*If you are experiencing a crisis, please let the administrative staff know to ensure that you are able to meet with a counselor.

 What can I expect when I come to Counseling Services for the first time?